Provably Learning Attention with Queries: Introduction

 \textbf{(iii) Robustness and Stability.} Our exact recovery algorithm relies on inverting a sigmoid, which is not globally Lipschitz.
 We therefore study a more realistic oracle that returns values within additive tolerance $\tau$.
 Under mild norm bounds and a simple margin condition, we show that one can recover $(\mW^\star,\vv^\star)$ to $\epsilon$ accuracy in polynomial time with $O(d^2)$ queries and with tolerances scaling polynomially in $d$ and the target accuracy (Section~\ref{sec:mem-noise}).
 The proof constructs probes that keep the recovered attention weights in a stable range where the inverse-sigmoid behaves well.

+We also extend our approach to the weaker membership-query setting, where the oracle returns only a binary label instead of real-valued scalars.
+Since direct sigmoid inversion is no longer available, we combine the stability-based probe design with a bisection method to approximately recover $(\mW^\star,\vv^\star)$ under slightly stronger assumptions (App.~\ref{app:membership}).

 Lastly, we show that multi-head attention parameters are \emph{not identifiable} from value queries in general: distinct parameter settings can induce exactly the same input--output map (Proposition~\ref{prop:non-uniq-multi-head}).
 Consequently, guarantees analogous to the single-head case cannot hold without additional assumptions.
-We discuss some structural conditions that allow identifiability and outline possible approaches in this regime (Section~\ref{sec:multi-head}).
+We discuss some structural conditions that restore identifiability and outline possible query-based approaches in this regime (App.~\ref{app:multi-head}).

 At a high level, our first main result shows that single-head softmax attention admits surprisingly straightforward parameter recovery.
 This stands in contrast to learning with random examples (without queries), where the problem is non-convex for standard loss functions and is quite challenging.
 Further, the analogous problem of learning a one-hidden-layer ReLU MLP with queries, which is similar in surface form, has also been substantially more challenging~\citep{chen2021efficiently}.
-Taken together, our results clarify what value queries can and cannot reveal about attention-based models.
-In the idealised query setting, single-head softmax attention is fully and efficiently reconstructible, and low-rank structure further reduces query complexity.
-At the same time, the multi-head setting exhibits non-identifiability barriers, suggesting that provable extraction for realistic attention blocks will require additional structure or weaker learning goals.